Thursday, March 16th @ Clarence Brown Conference Center (5450 Ga. 20, Cartersville, GA 3021) – 8:00a to 5:00p – Click Here to Register!

 Fees: No Fees are charged for CDC’s CE activities

-- Describe different possible scenarios of radiological incidents using historical examples
+- Describe different possible scenarios of radiological incidents using historical examples.

-- Discuss basic principles of radiation physics causing clinical injuries
+- Discuss basic principles of radiation physics causing clinical injuries.

-- Describe the performance of a proper radiation detection survey
+- Describe different radiation detection equipment and the performance of a proper radiation detection survey

 - Discuss radiological scene safety, decontamination measures and proper use of personal protective equipment (PPE)